flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-04-28-goodbye-world.md

 comments: true
 ---

-This is my second blog post.
+This is my first blog post.
 I haven't written anything yet but I'm sure I have some great stories to tell.